-Many useful comments were made and have informed the recommendations to Cabinet e.g. general acceptance that Newport needs to grow, recognised need for housing and employment land whilst balancing environmental and infrastructure constraints at the same time, no objection to the shortlist of growth scenarios and the objectives to test them against, no disagreement with the proposed employment land to take forward, questioned whether employment needs could be met with regeneration of the city centre, hybrid spatial option considered most appropriate by the majority but there was also significant support for the PDL option, no alternative spatial options recommended, both the growth and spatial options presented needed more detailed testing moving forward.
+Many useful comments were made and have informed the recommendations on the Preferred Strategy e.g. general acceptance that Newport needs to grow, recognised need for housing and employment land whilst balancing environmental and infrastructure constraints at the same time, no objection to the shortlist of growth scenarios and the objectives to test them against, no disagreement with the proposed employment land to take forward, questioned whether employment needs could be met with regeneration of the city centre, hybrid spatial option considered most appropriate by the majority but there was also significant support for the PDL option, no alternative spatial options recommended, both the growth and spatial options presented needed more detailed testing moving forward.
 Detailed notes were taken at each event to collate the key issues raised, and these will be considered where relevant in the preparation of the RLDP.
 PAW has provided a report outlining the events and feedback received, a summary is also provided.
-These can be viewed in Appendix A of this report.